Constitutionality of sex offender registries in the United States: North Carolina

 § 14-202.5 banned use of commercial social networking Web sites by sex offenders.
 Potentially this means that a registered offender could be charged by authorities for use of Google or other public internet sites.
 On August 20, 2013, the North Carolina Court of Appeals struck down the law, saying it is too vague, and violates free speech.
 On August 30, 2013, the NC Supreme Court grants NC Attorney General Roy Cooper's request for a stay of Court of Appeals ruling.
 That stay was granted but no other outcome from that stay has moved forward.
-The US Supreme Court struck down this law in Packingham v.
+The U.S. Supreme Court struck down this law in Packingham v.
 North Carolina.

 Ohio

-In 2012, The Supreme Court of Ohio found automatic lifetime registration for juveniles to be unconstitutional.
+In 2012, the Supreme Court of Ohio found automatic lifetime registration for juveniles to be unconstitutional.

 Ohio Supreme Court has also ruled the Ohio version of Adam Walsh Act to be punitive, rather than a civil regulatory measure.
 This decision barred retroactive application of Ohio's Adam Walsh Act to those whose crimes predated the law's enactment.

 Pennsylvania

 In December 2014 the Pennsylvania Supreme Court ruled that Pennsylvania's sex offender registry for juvenile offenders was unconstitutional.
 In a 5-1 decision, the court concluded that the state, by making an "irrebuttable presumption" about adults' behavior based on crimes they committed as teens, violated their constitutional right to due process.

 In July 2017, the Pennsylvania Supreme Court further ruled that Pennsylvania's retroactive application of SORNA penalties violated the ex post facto provisions of both the United States and Pennsylvania Constitution and additionally violated the Pennsylvania Constitutional protected freedom of reputation.

-Academic commentary

-Catherine Carpenter, Professor of law, and Amy E. Beverlin, J.D Candidate, write in their 2012 article, published in Hastings Law Journal, "The Evolution of Unconstitutionality in Sex Offender Registration Laws", that sex offender registration laws were initially anchored by rational basis but have since spiraled into what they characterize as "super-registration schemes".
-They argue that even if initial registration schemes were constitutional, the series of amendments piling up more penalties has turned the registration schemes unconstitutionally punitive.
-The article posits that the decisions in Smith v.
-Doe and Connecticut Dept. of Public Safety v.
-Doe upholding the registration schemes as civil regulations, leaving them immune to substantive due process and procedural due process requirements normally associated with criminal laws, combined with legislators who are eager "to draft increasingly harsh registration and notification schemes to please an electorate that subsists on a steady diet of fear", has led to runaway legislation that has become "unmoored from its initial constitutional grounding".
+As a result SORNA is currently not enforceable in the State of Pennsylvania.